 Should you or shouldn’t you delete Facebook?
 Social media is a vast ocean, with several platforms branching out and roping millions and billions of users.
 It has become a part of our lives, we can get connected with our friends and family (and strangers sometimes too!) who live in the farthest corners of the world.

-It’s probably not the social media but the extent to which we use social media that needs to be curbed.
+It’s probably not social media but the extent to which we use social media that needs to be curbed.
 If you feel the same, do give us a shoutout in the comments section.
-And, also, don’t forget to follow us on Facebook, Twitter, LinkedIn, and YouTube and share our blogs.
+And, also, don’t forget to follow us on Facebook, Twitter, Instagram and YouTube.